Hebrew Orphan Asylum of New York: History

-In 1822, the Hebrew Benevolent Society was established by Sephardic and Ashkenazic Jews to take care of Jewish orphans.
-Conflicts between the two groups, however, delayed the creation of an orphanage for nearly forty years.
-As New York City’s Jewish population grew through immigration, the community finally opened a major orphanage in the early 1860s because of concerns about Catholic proselytizing.
-Another notable development that galvanized the group to establish an orphanage is the 1858 kidnapping of Edgardo Mortara, a six-year-old Italian Jewish boy, in the Papal States.
-Edgardo was secretly baptized by a servant and was taken from his Jewish family to be brought up as a Catholic.
-The possibilities of Jewish orphans being cared for by non-Jewish asylums with missionary goals was a major factor that led the two societies to pool resources and open the first Jewish orphan asylum in New York City.
+In 1822, the Hebrew Benevolent Society was established by Ashkenazic Jews from central and eastern Europe to break away from similar organizations founded by the city’s community of Sephardic Jews who have more established ties in New York.
+Conflicts between the two groups, however, delayed the creation of a Jewish orphanage for nearly forty years.
+A major breakthrough happened in 1858, following the kidnapping of Edgardo Mortara, a six-year-old Italian Jewish boy, in the Papal States, which intensified fears among Jews over Catholic proselytizing.
+As a child, Edgardo was secretly baptized by a Catholic servant and was forcibly taken from his Jewish family to be brought up as a Catholic.
+The threat of Jewish children being secretly converted under the care of non-Jewish institutions was a major factor that unified Jews from different nationalities to pool resources and open the Hebrew Orphan Asylum of New York (HOA) in 1960.

-The Hebrew Benevolent Society did establish an orphanage, which opened in a rented three story brickhouse on Lamartine Place (now West 29th Street) in Chelsea in 1860 with several dozen boys and girls.
+By 1850, New York had nearly 100 orphanages, most of which were run by private religious groups like HOA that catered to children based on race and religion.
+The Hebrew Orphan Asylum, which was located in a rented three story brickhouse on Lamartine Place (now West 29th Street) in Chelsea in 1860, opened with several dozen Jewish boys and girls.
 On each holiday the children were taken to a different synagogue, to placate the different brands of Judaism of the sponsoring organizations.
 During the Draft Riots, the mobs came to the very street where the orphanage was, but did not attack it, unlike the Colored Children's Orphan Asylum.
 In November 1863 the orphanage moved to a purpose-built home on East 77th Street near Third Avenue.
 In the orphanage, girls were taught domestic skills, while the boys were taught shoemaking and printing; the orphanage's printshop produced a magazine, Young Israel, to which Horatio Alger supplied a serial novel.
 In 1874 the organization renamed itself the "Hebrew Benefit Society and Orphan Asylum," and agreed to accept $110 a year in public funds to care for each orphan.

 In 1878, the organization, overwhelmed, agreed to accept only Manhattan children.
 This led to the formation of the Hebrew Orphan Asylum of the City of Brooklyn.